The Clergy Appointment Process

 Consultation is the on-going process of the Bishop and Cabinet being in relationship with the pastors and the congregations of the Annual Conference.
 It includes those times when the CS visits the congregation, conducts the annual Charge Conference , meets regularly with the pastor, and various other informal opportunities to know and to understand the situation of ministry in that pastor/congregation appointment.
 Consultation also includes the specific opportunity each year for the pastor and for the PPRC to advise the CS about the pastoral appointment for the upcoming year -- either requesting a continuation of appointment or a change of appointment.
 And of course, consultation includes the steps of the Appointment Process when the CS works with the PPRC during the time of a pastoral change.

 The process begins with an "opening" -- when a pastor is leaving a pastoral appointment because of retirement, death, a change of appointment, or a change of status (such as going on Leave).
 Once an opening occurs, then the Appointment Process proceeds through the following steps:

-The District Superintendent (DS) of that church meets with the Pastor-Parish Relations Committee (PPRC) to discuss the needs of the congregation for pastoral leadership.
+The Conference Superintendent (CS) of that church meets with the Pastor-Parish Relations Committee (PPRC) to discuss the needs of the congregation for pastoral leadership.
 Together they develop a "profile" of the congregation, the community, and the pastor leadership needs of the congregation to be in ministry to that community.

 The selected pastor is contacted by the Cabinet and informed that he/she is to be appointed to the church.
 The pastor is provided with the Profile developed by the PPRC and with any other relevant information that the Cabinet has available.
 The pastor is asked not to contact anyone other than immediate family about this selection, but to prayerfully consider this appointment and to give a response to the Cabinet.